ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

 });
 ```

 Here we are creating ghost server and assigning express app to it.
-We set custom config file path (see [config](https://raw.githubusercontent.com/karaxuna/jxcore-tutorial-ghost-packaged/master/config.js) file).
+We set custom config file path.
+You can copy `config.js` file from `/node_modules/ghost/config.js` and put it in the root of project.
 Ghost needs content folder where it stores post data (`/content/data`) and images (`/content/images`) and reads theme from `/content/themes` folder.
-By default `/content` folder path is relative to config file.<br/>
+By default `/content` folder path is relative to config file (config file is now in root folder, so `/content` folder must be there too).<br/>

 That's all code needed to run blog.
 Now install npm depencencies: